 Stress plays a major role in our lives.
 We feel it at home when we are pressured to meet our financial obligations.
 At work, the nagging boss gets to our nerves when he’s looking for the report from two days ago.
 Our kids, no matter how much we love them, annoy us when they insist on doing what’s not to be done.
 When we want so much to relax and unwind, but the nanny just couldn’t make it tonight.
 We just raise our hands in desperation because we’re going to be watching the baby instead of the cinema movie.

 Oftentimes, we fail to keep our cool at the biggest and the slightest things, and we want to blow up in anger and shout to release that heavy feeling in our chest.
 It seems that no matter how many times we’ve dealt with stress and anxiety, we just couldn’t get used to it.
-Unfortunately, these stresses sometimes lead one to negative outlets like alcohol, food, even substance abuse, thereby ending up with more problems and needing help with addiction among other things.
 Could there be something we can do to maintain our inner balance consistently?
 Can we possibly find an effective strategy to keep it together – mind, body, and spirit – harmoniously?

 The practice of meditation has long been proven to provide many benefits, the most popular of which is relaxation and inner peace.
 The Buddhists meditate to improve their concentration and achieve the feeling of true happiness and ecstasy.
 Simply stating, meditation is a method of transforming the mind.
 It is done by practicing the mind to be more aware of what’s happening within yourself, to be able to focus on your goal whether it be relaxation, concentration, induced sleep or literally, some peace and quiet.
 It is also one of the best ways to calm the mind and develop inner peace.
 Physiologically, the benefits include lowered blood pressure, weight loss, and increased energy and exercise tolerance levels.